attenterprise/attsc/README.md

 # AT&T Showcase
-Use AT&T APIs and platforms to mobilize your enterprise and solve business challenges.
+Use AT&T APIs and cloud platforms to mobilize your enterprise and solve business challenges.

 ## Project Description